hack-different/apple-knowledge/README.md

 Hack Different - Apple Knowledge is a product of the entire community and belongs to the community.
 It is facilitated by the volunteer work of the Hack Different moderation team.

-If you have issue with the design or workflow of this repository, blame me [`rickmark`](https://github.com/rickmark) as I setup and configured most of it.  (it me).
-If you have feedback, join the `#documentation` channel of the discord server.
+If you have issue with the design or workflow of this repository, blame me ([`rickmark`](https://github.com/rickmark)) as I setup and configured most of it.  (it me).
+If you have feedback, join the `#apple-knowledge` channel of the discord server.

 Portions of data and knowledge come from